GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/supporting-materials-considerations.md

 **About the Land and Our Relationships with It**

-*Is the water in our territory healthier and clearer this year than it was last year?* When communities work in right relationship with the land, one of the first signs is often improvement in local environmental conditions.
+*How is the water in our territory?* When communities work in right relationship with the land, one of the first signs is often improvement in local environmental conditions.

-*Are we seeing more birds, more diverse plants, more signs of abundant life in our territory?* Traditional knowledge teaches us that human activities should support rather than diminish the flourishing of other beings.
+*What do we notice about the birds, the plants, the signs of life in our territory?* Traditional knowledge teaches us that human activities should support rather than diminish the flourishing of other beings.

-*Do our children spend more time learning from the land and less time disconnected from it?* The health of the relationship between young people and the natural world is often a good indicator of whether community activities are supporting traditional values.
+*How do our children relate to the land?* The health of the relationship between young people and the natural world is often a good indicator of whether community activities are supporting traditional values.

-*Are our traditional food systems stronger and more abundant than they were before?* Food sovereignty is both a practical necessity and a cultural practice that connects communities to traditional knowledge and seasonal cycles.
+*How are our traditional food systems?* Food sovereignty is both a practical necessity and a cultural practice that connects communities to traditional knowledge and seasonal cycles.

 **About Our Culture and Knowledge**

-*Are our children hearing and speaking our language more often in their daily lives?* Language vitality is one of the most important indicators of cultural health and intergenerational knowledge transmission.
+*How often do our children hear and speak our language in their daily lives?* Language vitality is one of the most important indicators of cultural health and intergenerational knowledge transmission.

-*Are more people participating in traditional ceremonies and cultural practices?* When communities are on a healthy path, cultural activities usually become stronger and more central to community life.
+*How do people feel about participating in traditional ceremonies and cultural practices?* When communities are on a healthy path, cultural activities usually become stronger and more central to community life.

-*Are our elders sharing their knowledge more freely and our youth receiving it more eagerly?* The relationship between generations is often a good measure of whether community initiatives are strengthening traditional knowledge transmission.
+*How are our elders and youth connecting?* The relationship between generations is often a good measure of whether community initiatives are strengthening traditional knowledge transmission.

-*Are we creating new expressions of our culture that honor traditional principles while addressing contemporary challenges?* Healthy cultures are living systems that grow and adapt while maintaining their essential character.
+*How do we express our culture in contemporary ways?* Healthy cultures are living systems that grow and adapt while maintaining their essential character.

 **About Our Governance and Decision-Making**

-*Do our people feel that our decision-making processes are fair, respectful, and guided by our deepest values?* The quality of governance is often more important than any specific decision or outcome.
+*How do our people feel about our decision-making processes?* The quality of governance is often more important than any specific decision or outcome.

-*Are more people willing to take on leadership responsibilities and participate in community governance?* When governance systems are working well, people usually want to be involved rather than avoiding responsibility.
+*Who wants to take on leadership responsibilities?* When governance systems are working well, people usually want to be involved rather than avoiding responsibility.

-*Are we able to address conflicts and disagreements in ways that strengthen rather than weaken our relationships?* Traditional governance focuses on healing relationships rather than simply making decisions.
+*How do we handle conflicts and disagreements?* Traditional governance focuses on healing relationships rather than simply making decisions.

-*Do our decisions consistently consider the impact on future generations?* Seven-generation thinking is both a traditional value and a practical approach to sustainable community development.
+*How often do we think about the impact on future generations?* Seven-generation thinking is both a traditional value and a practical approach to sustainable community development.

 **About Our Economic Life**

-*Are more families able to meet their basic needs through activities that align with our values?* Economic health should support cultural and ecological health rather than undermining them.
+*Can families meet their basic needs through activities that align with our values?* Economic health should support cultural and ecological health rather than undermining them.

-*Is wealth circulating within our community rather than flowing away to distant centers?* Traditional economies are designed to strengthen local relationships and community resilience.
+*How does wealth move within our community?* Traditional economies are designed to strengthen local relationships and community resilience.

-*Are our economic activities creating more opportunities for people to use their gifts in service of the community?* Work should be meaningful and contribute to collective wellbeing rather than being separate from community life.
+*Do people find their work meaningful?* Work should contribute to collective wellbeing rather than being separate from community life.

-*Are we less dependent on systems that require us to compromise our values?* Building economic sovereignty is a gradual process of creating alternatives to exploitative economic relationships.
+*How dependent are we on systems that require us to compromise our values?* Building economic sovereignty is a gradual process of creating alternatives to exploitative economic relationships.

 **About Our Relationships with Others**

-*Are we building stronger alliances with other Indigenous communities and supportive allies?* Solidarity and mutual support are essential for sustaining community initiatives over time.
+*How are our alliances with other Indigenous communities and supportive allies?* Solidarity and mutual support are essential for sustaining community initiatives over time.

-*Are we able to engage with dominant institutions when necessary while maintaining our sovereignty and integrity?* Strategic engagement requires the ability to work within existing systems without being co-opted by them.
+*How do we engage with dominant institutions when necessary?* Strategic engagement requires the ability to work within existing systems without being co-opted by them.

-*Are we contributing to the healing and transformation of the broader society rather than just focusing on our own community?* Traditional teachings suggest that individual and community healing is connected to the healing of all relationships.
+*How do we contribute to healing beyond our own community?* Traditional teachings suggest that individual and community healing is connected to the healing of all relationships.

-*Are we modeling ways of living that others can learn from and adapt to their own contexts?* Success is often measured not just by what a community achieves internally, but by how it contributes to broader transformation.
+*What can others learn from our example?* Success is often measured not just by what a community achieves internally, but by how it contributes to broader transformation.

-### Signs of a Healthy Path
+### Signs of Walking in Good Relation

 **Growing Confidence and Joy**

-When communities are on a good path, there's usually a palpable sense of growing confidence and collective joy.
+When communities are on a good path, there's usually a sense of growing confidence and collective joy.
 People feel more hopeful about the future and more connected to each other.
 Children and elders both seem more engaged with community life.

 Cultural activities become sources of celebration rather than obligation.
-Traditional practices feel relevant and alive rather than like historical reenactments.
+Traditional practices feel relevant and alive rather than like historical preservation.
 People find themselves laughing together more often and arguing less bitterly.

 **Increasing Capacity and Resilience**

 Communities on a healthy path usually find that their capacity to handle challenges grows over time rather than diminishing.
 Each obstacle that's overcome builds skills and relationships that help address future challenges more effectively.

-Problems that once seemed insurmountable begin to feel manageable when addressed collectively.
+Problems that once seemed overwhelming begin to feel manageable when addressed collectively.
 Community members develop a wider range of skills and more confidence in their ability to create the changes they want to see.

 **Deepening Relationships**